tbaums/dcos-mandt-labs/labs/1 - Kubernetes-labs/Lab_03_Scaling_Kubernetes_Clusters.md

 ![](https://github.com/tbaums/dcos-mandt-labs/blob/master/screenshots/kubelet-starting.png)

-You can confirm the additional Kubelet was added sucessfully by running:
+Wait for the new node change to `Running` state then you can confirm the additional Kubelet was added sucessfully by running:

 ```
 kubectl get nodes